 - Take a class either in person or online to connect with other students and learn something new.

-No matter your situation, you have the power to alleviate feelings of boredom and embrace some fun, interesting things you may have never considered.
+No matter your situation, you have the power to alleviate feelings of boredom and embrace some fun, interesting activities for bored seniors that you may have never considered.

 Do you or a loved one need help at home?
 Email email@example.com now to learn how we can alleviate stress and provide individuals with the highest quality of life.